Billy Preston: Death

 Preston had suffered kidney disease in his later years, brought on by his hypertension.
 He received a kidney transplant in 2002, but his health continued to deteriorate.
-He had voluntarily entered a drug rehabilitation clinic in Malibu, California, and suffered pericarditis there, leading to respiratory failure that left him in a coma from November 21, 2005.
-Preston died on June 6, 2006, in Scottsdale, Arizona.
+He had voluntarily entered a drug rehabilitation clinic in Malibu, California, and suffered pericarditis there, leading to respiratory failure that left him in a coma from November 21, 2005 until his death on June 6, 2006, in Scottsdale, Arizona.

 Preston's funeral was held June 21, 2006.
-At the funeral, which lasted almost three hours, Joe Cocker sang, Little Richard reminisced, and a brass band played a stirring version of "Amazing Grace".
-Other musical performers included The Temptations' lead vocalist Ali Woodson and singer Merry Clayton.
-A gospel choir, clad in bright red, sang throughout.
+At the funeral, which lasted almost three hours, Joe Cocker sang, Little Richard spoke, and a brass band played a version of "Amazing Grace".
+Other musical performers included the Temptations' lead vocalist Ali Woodson and singer Merry Clayton.
+A gospel choir sang throughout.
 The mourners also heard letters written by Paul McCartney, the Rolling Stones, Eric Clapton, and others who had toured and recorded with Preston.
 He was buried at Inglewood Park Cemetery in Inglewood, California.

 Legacy

 Miles Davis' 1974 album Get Up with It features a track called "Billy Preston" in his honor.

 Ringo Starr, speaking during the rehearsals for the Concert for George in 2002, called Preston one of the greatest Hammond organ players of all time.
 In another interview Starr said, "Billy never put his hands in the wrong place.
 Never."

 In his introduction to the 2010 BBC Radio program Billy Preston: That's the Way God Planned It, former Yes keyboardist Rick Wakeman said of Preston: "Every keyboard player I know loves Billy Preston.
 You can spot his playing a mile off, whether it's the Hammond organ, the Fender Rhodes or the piano.
 He had such a spiritual touch to his technique; it made him completely unique."

 In 2021, White Horse Pictures and Homegrown Pictures announced that they were making a documentary on Preston, to be directed by Paris Barclay.

+Jon Batiste plays Preston in the 2024 film Saturday Night.

+In 2024, Neil McCormick of The Daily Telegraph ranked Preston as the fourth greatest keyboard player of all time, calling him "the ultimate RnB keyboard player".

 Awards and nominations

 Preston was nominated for nine Grammy Awards and won two.
 He won a Grammy Award for Best Pop Instrumental Performance for "Outa-Space" at the 15th Annual Grammy Awards in 1973.
 He also won a Grammy Award for Album of the Year for his participation in the album The Concert For Bangla Desh at the same ceremony.

-He was inducted into the Class of 2021 of the Rock and Roll Hall Fame with the Musical Excellence Award.
+He was inducted into the Class of 2021 of the Rock and Roll Hall of Fame with the Musical Excellence Award.